Persona 5: The Animation

 The 26-episode series aired in Japan between April and September 2018, followed by four special episodes; one aired in December 2018, a second in March 2019, and two more releases bundled with the Blu-Ray releases in May and June 2019.
 Additionally, an animated television special by A-1 Pictures, The Day Breakers, aired prior to the game's Japanese release in September 2016.
-The series is licensed in North America by Aniplex of America.
+The series is licensed by Sony's Aniplex of America in North America and Crunchyroll Store Australia in Australia.

 Voice cast

 While most of the voice cast from the original game reprise their roles, several voice actors from the original game were replaced.
 In the Japanese dub, Miyu Matsuki and Kazunari Tanaka, the voice actors of Chihaya Mifune and Junya Kaneshiro respectively, died in 2015 and 2016, so they were recast by Haruka Terui and Takahiro Fujimoto.
 In the English dub, Shinya Oda is voiced by Eden Riegel (who also voices Hifumi Togo), rather than Barbara Goodson.